FilecoinFoundationWeb/filecoin-foundation/src/content/blog/filecoin-foundation-and-lockheed-martin-bring-decentralized-storage-to-space.md

     Martin to bring decentralized storage to space.
 ---

-# **Filecoin Foundation and Lockheed Martin Bring Decentralized Storage to Space**

-### _The companies are working together to deploy the Interplanetary File System in space as key digital infrastructure to transform how data is shared in the space economy_

 Filecoin Foundation (FF) and Lockheed Martin are working together to develop a program for deploying the Interplanetary File System (IPFS) in space.

 The space economy is [rapidly emerging](https://www.mckinsey.com/industries/aerospace-and-defense/our-insights/lockheed-martins-joe-landon-on-the-emerging-space-economy), and [space-based services](https://transmitter.ieee.org/to-the-moon-space-based-infrastructure-is-growing-rapidly/) are increasingly used for everything from communication, to GPS, to environmental monitoring.
 As more tools are put into orbit, and as private space development and exploration continues, building out communications infrastructure in space is key to ensuring the space economy can thrive.
 This collaboration is the next step in establishing critical infrastructure that will transform how we share and access data in space.